kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 - every N bytes of the total image size being downloaded respectively to the type

-If the client did not specify the preferred notification granularity, default values can be used.
+If the client did not specify the preferred notification granularity, default values can be used, for instance every Gibibyte downloaded.

 This will be easy to use in CRI-compliant command-line-tools as well as kubelet to monitor the progress and publish events to the Pod object